 “Do you have any idea where the healer might be?”
 Fritz asked.
-“It’s just, it looks like you’re all alone here.
-Our orders were to drop off any wounded and get back to the battle, but maybe we should stay, just in case.
+“It’s just… It looks like you’re all alone here.
+Our orders were to drop off any wounded and get back to the battle, but maybe we should stay.
 You might need protection.”

-Peering at the pieces of dirt, ash, and cloth that were flushed out by the gentle bubbling of the potion, she said.
-“You can stay for now.
-I might need an extra pair or two of hands when we get more of the injured.
-One of you should guard the door, in the meantime.”
+Peering at the pieces of dirt, ash, and cloth that were flushed out by the gentle bubbling of the potion, she said, “You can stay for now.
+I might need an extra pair of hands or two when we get more injured.
+One of you should guard the door in the meantime.”

-The woman’s battle wand was in her hand, but as she peered down the street, she announced.
+The woman’s battle wand was in her hand as she peered out the door, but whatever she saw made her relax slightly.
 “Allies, carrying injured!”

 They brought more burns, a broken leg, and what she thought was a punctured lung from a broken rib.